101 Best Things to Do on Oʻahu, Hawaiʻi

 One of my favorite things about booking through Viator is the reserve-now-and-pay-later option.
 As long as you’re booking more than three days in advance, you have the option to book ahead and cancel in the future if you change your mind.

 Additionally, I’ve included these tours for two reasons.
-First, venturing out to some of the local spots listed below might not be the way you want to go.
-That said, the other reason is that some experiences simply can’t be done without booking a tour, or in other words, a tour can offer a 'more guaranteed experience' on certain adventures, like swimming with dolphins!
+First, venturing out to some of the local spots listed below might not be the way you want to go, but more importantly, some experiences simply can’t be done without booking a tour—or in other words, a tour can offer a 'more guaranteed experience' on certain adventures, like swimming with dolphins!

-For these reasons, I highly recommend considering the tour operators that I have listed below, as they can absolutely be a safer and more kid-friendly experience than some of my local recommendations.
+For these reasons, I highly recommend considering the tour operators that I have listed below, as they can absolutely be a safer and more kid-friendly experience than some of my local recommendations listed throughout this article.

 Oʻahu